WHAT REASONING IS AND

 chance of attaining them, we must cultivate the habit of thinking clearly

-reality.
-To do that, we must have a reliable way to distinguish
+constrained by reality.
+To get there, we must have a reliable way to distinguish

-one from the other, and critical thinking is an indispensable tool to
+what's real from what isn't, and critical thinking is an indispensable

 we mean to achieve, which hang in the balance.